Tyriar/vscode-theme-generator/README.md

 # vscode-theme-generator

-⚠️ This is a preview that leverages the [upcoming VS Code theming options](https://github.com/Microsoft/vscode/issues/3112), you will need to regenerate your theme when 1.12 is released when the API finalized
+⚠️ This is a preview that leverages the [upcoming VS Code theming options](https://github.com/Microsoft/vscode/issues/3112), you will need to regenerate your theme when 1.12 is released and the API finalized

 **The Problem**